KaranSathvara/RFID-based-Attendence-System/README.md

 5. **Upload Code**: Upload the provided **Arduino code** to your **NodeMCU** using the Arduino IDE 🔥.

-For more details or the **working demo video**, visit the video link: [Your Demo Video](#)
+✌️For more details or the **working demo video**, visit the video link: [Your Demo Video](https://drive.google.com/file/d/1MZp8TpWOL0c0JbIM0Wv0t3pp66X5Wk1R/view?usp=drivesdk)

----

-I’ve replaced the GitHub link with a placeholder for the demo video link.
-Let me know if you'd like to customize the link further!